ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 * VMware vSphere hypervisor (ESXi) + created Guest OS with RHEL/SLES/WinS
 * Windows Server

-For SAP HANA release versions (including SPS and Revision/Patch numbers), support is only available for pre-defined and specific major.minor releases of an Operating System (for example, RHEL 7.6).
+For SAP HANA release versions (including SPS and Revision and Patch numbers), support is only available for pre-defined and specific major.minor releases of an Operating System (for example, RHEL 7.6).
 This information is shown in [SAP 2235581 - SAP HANA: Supported Operating Systems](https://launchpad.support.sap.com/#/notes/2235581){: external}.
-An easier view of this available in the SAP Note attachment `SAP_HANA_OS_Release_Support_Matrix.pdf`.
+An example is available in the SAP Note attachment `SAP_HANA_OS_Release_Support_Matrix.pdf`.

-For SAP NetWeaver release versions, support is available for each major release of an Operating System (for example, SLES 12) meaning each subsequent release is available for use (i.e. SLES 12 SPS4, SLES 12 SP5 etc.).
+For SAP NetWeaver release versions, support is available for each major release of an Operating System (for example, SLES 12) meaning each subsequent release is available for use (example: SLES 12 SPS4, SLES 12 SP5, and so on).
 This information is shown in the [SAP Product Availability Matrix (PAM)](https://support.sap.com/en/release-upgrade-maintenance.html#section_1969201630){: external}.

 ### OS configuration for SAP
 {: #os-configuration}

-Each infrastructure has various Operating Systems, and there are various Images for those Operating Systems available on-demand.
+Each infrastructure has various operating systems with various images for those operating systems available on-demand.

-Each of these on-demand OS Images (for example, RHEL 7.6 for SAP HANA) is provided as shipped (aka. the "general availability" / "stock image" release) by each of the vendors (for example, Red Hat).
-These OS Images are provided with access from the OS Package Manager (for example, RHEL4SAP this would be `yum`) to the OS package update channels specific to the OS Packages for SAP.
+Each of these on-demand OS images (for example, RHEL 7.6 for SAP HANA) is provided as shipped (also known as the "general availability" / "stock image" release) by each of the vendors (for example, Red Hat).
+These OS images are provided with access from the OS Package Manager (for example, RHEL4SAP, which is `yum`) to the OS package update channels specific to the OS Packages for SAP.
 The OS package update channels permit updates to the OS according to the latest SAP Notes for the relevant Operating System with the specified OS kernel versions, OS package versions, and OS package for SAP versions that are required.

-Therefore for the OS Images it is still required to perform:
+Therefore, for OS images, you need to perform the following actions.
-- OS configuration according to SAP guidance
+- OS configuration according to SAP guidance.
-- OS package updates according to SAP guidance, this includes updates to specified OS kernel versions (e.g. RHEL4SAP 7.6 ships with `3.10.0-957.el7.x86_64` however SAP requires the 1.3 version `3.10.0-957.1.3.el7.x86_64`)
+- OS package updates according to SAP guidance, which includes updates to specified OS kernel versions (for example, RHEL4SAP 7.6 ships with `3.10.0-957.el7.x86_64`.
+However, SAP requires the 1.3 version `3.10.0-957.1.3.el7.x86_64`).

 ### OS for Virtual Servers on VPC Infrastructure
 {: #os-vs-vpc}